okcashpro/super-okai/docs/README.md

         question: "How do I create a wallet?",
         answer: "To create a wallet: 1) Download the official wallet app 2) Click 'New Wallet' 3) Follow the security setup steps"
       }
-    ],
-    staking: [
-      {
-        question: "How can I stake my coins?",
-        answer: "To stake: 1) Open your wallet 2) Go to staking section 3) Choose amount 4) Confirm stake" }
     ]
   }
 };